 Skip to Content

 This unit explores the fascinating world of invertebrate animals.
-The unit starts by briefly outlining the diversity and key features of the major groups of invertebrate animals (excluding unicellular organisms), and using phylogenetic analysis to explore evolutionary relationships.
-Once this is established, we move away from a development and taxonomic focus to discuss major topics including: mating systems, communication, host-parasite relationships, predator-prey interactions, sociality, biological control, climate change, and conservation.
+The unit starts by briefly outlining the features of the major groups of invertebrate animals (excluding unicellular organisms).
+Once this is established, we move away from a taxonomic focus to discuss major topics including: mating systems, communication, host-parasite relationships, predator-prey interactions, biological control, climate change, and conservation.
 These major topics draw on examples from research papers on various groups of invertebrates.
 This unit is suitable for students who are interested in whole animal biology or biological education, or for students who are interested in further research.

 Credit Points: 3